 Here we take a look at what you can expect during menopause and how you can manage your symptoms.

-What’s more, oestrogen levels can no longer be regulated, which impacts the delicate balance of reproductive hormones in your body.
+What’s more, estrogen levels can no longer be regulated, which impacts the delicate balance of reproductive hormones in your body.
 Once menstruation slows down or ceases, progesterone and testosterone levels also take a dip, changing your reproductive and sexual landscape entirely.
-But this isn’t an overnight process since declining oestrogen levels become apparent during a phase known as the perimenopause.
+But this isn’t an overnight process since declining estrogen levels become apparent during a phase known as perimenopause.

 Menopause is a complex experience that’s unique to every woman.
 It generally begins in earnest between the ages of 45 and 55, yet perimenopause can begin in your early forties – or sometimes in your late thirties.
 This is a natural transition time that allows you to adjust to the changes taking place in your body.

 Symptoms of perimenopause may be confused with worsening pre-menstrual symptoms at first, so pay attention to any that feel new or persistent.
 These can include breast tenderness, fatigue, and noticeable changes to your menstrual cycle – periods will become irregular, as well as lighter or heavier.
 Other perimenopause symptoms include increased bladder leakage or vaginal dryness.

 The progression from perimenopause to menopause happens when your periods stop completely.
 Other common symptoms include night sweats, hot flashes, weight gain, and increased vaginal dryness, and urinary incontinence.

 Estrogen helps to keep the vaginal muscles stretchy and strong, so as hormone levels dip, so does vaginal lubrication.
 Pelvic floor muscles weaken too, causing bladder leakage.